cmmiller26/ai-fun-token-wheel/docs/ARCHITECTURE.md

 - Quality good enough for educational purposes
 - The mechanism is the lesson, not the output quality

-#### Alternative Model: Llama 3.2 1B
+#### Alternative Model: TinyLlama 1.1B

-Llama 3.2 1B (1.2B parameters) is included as a modern alternative:
+TinyLlama 1.1B (1.1B parameters) is included as a modern alternative:

 **Educational Value**: